-With the introduction of the technical solutions mentioned previously, it is possible to address many of this concern about anonymous reporting; because the possibility to get into contact and stay in contact with the anonymous person would end the supposedly negative consequences of anonymous reports.
-Verification questions can determine the authenticity of a report, and detect and filter the false ones.
+With the introduction of the technical solutions mentioned previously, it is possible to address many of these concerns about anonymous reporting.
+The possibility to get into contact and stay in contact with the anonymous person would end the supposedly negative consequences of anonymous reports.
+Verification questions can determine the authenticity of a report, detect and filter the false ones.
 These technical solutions bring a completely new perspective to the controversy surrounding anonymous reports, as they make it possible to:

-- get in touch with the anonymous whistleblower;
+- Get in touch with the anonymous reporter.

-- get more information from the whistleblower during the subsequent investigation.
+- Get more information from the reporter during the subsequent investigation.

 Are anonymous reports still anonymous reports in the sense attributed to them by the Labour Foundation and the EU Working Party?
 And doesn’t this render the argument against making anonymous reports via anonymous letters or anonymous phone calls irrelevant?

 By asking verification questions, these technical tools will allow false reports to be filtered out, thereby reducing the number of false accusations.
-In addition, these tools discourage false reports, as the verification questions make it clear that false reports will be excluded and make it more difficult for the person submitting false reports to continue their false story.
+In addition, these tools discourage false reports as the verification questions make it clear that false reports will be excluded.
+Moreover, it would make it more difficult for the person submitting false reports to continue their false story.
 They could easily become entangled in their own web of deceit, expose too much of themselves and then be identified.

-A good whistleblower scheme could, therefore, contain provisions on the following:
+A good SpeakUp Policy could, therefore, contain provisions on the following:

-- that a failure to answer verification questions makes the report and the reporter themselves suspicious;
+- A failure to answer verification questions makes the report and the reporter themselves suspicious.

-- that someone who intentionally submits a false report is seriously violating the Code of Conduct, and faces sanctions if they are caught;
+- Someone who intentionally submits a false report is seriously violating the Code of Conduct, and faces sanctions if they are caught.

-- that the person proven to have made a report in bad faith can be sued by the accused after possible identification.
+- A reporter proven to have made a report in bad faith can be sued by the accused after possible identification.